The team

 Social Media Lead

-Sarah is a social media strategist and content specialist with experience across agency and in-house roles for leading London cultural institutions and creative brands.
+Sarah Lin is a social media strategist and content specialist with experience across agency and in-house roles for leading London cultural institutions and creative brands.
 Her work has focused on platform strategy, audience behaviour, and creating high-performing content across major social channels, giving her a strong understanding of how attention is built and sustained online.
-She currently leads social content production at one of the world’s most-visited cultural institutions, V&A, managing content for a global audience.
+Currently leading social content production at one of the world's most-visited cultural institutions, V&A, Sarah manages content for a global audience.
+Her career at the intersection of culture, storytelling, and community building gives her a strong insight into how brands and organisations build visibility, relevance, and momentum through social media.

 • Victoria and Albert Museum